ianLo93/Food-Delivery-System/README.md

-# Software development final project
+# Food Delevery System - Software Development Project
 This repository is created for my SD final project.
 The project is about developing a three-tier web application and help us to build a basic understanding of the SD development and SD management.